 Out of all of the companies I’ve looked into on this blog, even several that I’ve proved to be 100% scams I don’t think I have ever seen this level of negative reviews & complaints.
 It speaks volumes in my opinion.

 Well firstly let me just re-clarify the fact that The Ultimate Retirement Loophole, Income On Demand & Agora Financial are all basically the same thing.
 Income On Demand is the “product”, Agora Financial is the company selling it & The Ultimate Retirement Loophole is the sales page that attempts to convince you into buying it.

-In my opinion this whole thing looks like bad news.
+In my opinion, this whole thing looks like bad news.
 Whilst Income On Demand seems to be one of the latest products from Agora Financial it’s clear from their website that they have several more – all of which have been called scams on several review sites.

-Many have come to the conclusion that Agora has been setup purely in an attempt to part retirees with their cash.
+Many have come to the conclusion that Agora has been set up purely in an attempt to part retirees with their cash.

-Trading carries a LOT of risk, trading off the back of someone else’s advice often carries a lot more risk – and trading off the back of the advice from a company which has over 156 complaints is just asking for trouble.
+Trading carries a LOT of risks, trading off the back of someone else’s advice often carries a lot more risk – and trading off the back of the advice from a company which has over 156 complaints is just asking for trouble.